kimiya66/master-thesis-autonomous-parking/README.md

 ./CarlaUE4.sh Town02 -carla-server -windowed -X=50px -Y=40p -benchmark -fps=20

-And when Carla is made from source code manually(not a compiled version), it would not contain CarlaUE4.sh file and UnrealEditor should be opened as server.
+And when Carla is made from source code manually(not a compiled version), UnrealEditor could be opened as server.
 And as it open the editor, it would be slower than the compiled version.
 To open UE4Editor as carla-server, following command should be executed.
 CarlaUE4.uproject is the project made by Carla and this command run this project on UE4Editor.

 ~/UnrealEngine_4.21/Engine/Binaries/Linux/UE4Editor ~/carla/Unreal/CarlaUE4/CarlaUE4.uproject Town02 -benchmark -fps 20
  1877

+It is also possible to access CarlaUE4.sh here and run the implementation without opening UnrealEngine but CarlaUE4.sh file is located on Dist (../Carla/Dist/0.9.5/LinuxNoEditor)

-After running Carla-Server in another terminal read the main python script. auto-parking.py or if you just want to see the maneuver, parkingManeuver.py
+After running Carla-Server in another terminal the main python script(autoParking.py) should be called or if you just want to see the maneuver parkingManeuver.py can be executed

 #please consider that all scripts are based on python2.7... so the carla connection may not work with python3